crunchingdata/Emilio_Portfolio/README.md

 data science portfolio
 # Project 1 overview: Estimator of weekly return on share price
 * Created a tool that estimates the return per calendar week of a share to help private investors get a broad timing for orders over the year.
-* Implemented a search engine to access identification of most shares on the market from API https://www.alphavantage.co/
+* Implemented a search engine to access identification of shares on the market from API https://www.alphavantage.co/
 * Worked per company on about exemplary ING Bank~[5877 rows x 9 columns] covering 20+ years of historical data from same API.
 * Preprocessed data from daily open and close prices to daily return.
 * Builded Model 1 for the weekly return estimation through a flexible time period selection and equally weighted year relevant for the return.